-The pharmaceutical companies didn’t help you, but we can.
-Contact Babbitt & Johnson P.A. for a free consultation and case evaluation.
+The pharmaceutical companies didn’t help you, but he can.
+Contact Ted Babbitt for a free consultation and case evaluation.

 Granuflo and Naturalyte

-West Palm Beach Granuflo and Naturalyte Negligence Attorneys
+West Palm Beach Granuflo and Naturalyte Negligence Attorney

 More than 400,000 Americans undergo dialysis treatment on a regular basis at more than 5,700 dialysis centers nationwide.
 During treatment, blood is pumped from the body to a machine where it is chemically treated to remove excess water and waste.
 After chemical treatment, the blood is reintroduced into the body.